Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 • Alternate page with proper canonical

-An alternate page with proper canonical means your canonical was read and accepted properly, no other action item is needed here.
+An alternate page with proper canonical means your canonical was read and accepted correctly; no other action item is needed here.

 Google will likely select that page or a similar page, but by adding a canonical tag, you can at least influence Google’s decision on page indexing.

-This can either be a self-referencing canonical or a canonical tag referencing another page.
+This can be a self-referencing canonical or a canonical tag referencing another page.

 If Google ignored your canonical tag, then you’ll want to review the non-canonical page Google indexed to see why that is.

-Canonicals can be a tricky game, but it’s important to review them to ensure Google is crawling and indexing the right URLs.
+Canonicals can be tricky, but it’s essential to review them to ensure Google crawls and indexes the correct URLs.

 How you structure the architecture of your site will influence how search engines (and users) interact with your website.

-Especially for SaaS websites, it’s important to build a site hierarchy that Google can easily understand.
+Especially for SaaS websites, it’s essential to build a site hierarchy that Google can easily understand.

-To make your site architecture easily digestible for both search engines and users, you should create a logical hierarchy of categorized pages with lots of internal links that keep pages within 4-5 clicks of the home page.
+To make your site architecture easily digestible for search engines and users, you should create a logical hierarchy of categorized pages with many internal links that keep pages within 4-5 clicks of the home page.

-Having a simple architecture will allow search engines to easily discover your content while distributing link equity throughout your site.
+A simple architecture will allow search engines to discover your content quickly while distributing link equity throughout your site.

-While duplicate content is in terms of copy, keyword cannibalization occurs when two pages are targeting a keyword with the same search intent.
+While duplicate content is in terms of copy, keyword cannibalization occurs when two pages target a keyword with the same search intent.

-While both pages are unique and indexable, they will lose out on visibility with one page being devalued and the other not ranking.
+While both pages are unique and indexable, they will lose visibility, with one-page devaluing and the other not ranking.

 sqHYAkQwVEt1YEblMa5vUyU eRP1TO24Ref6sQRzXWOiMe7bjexeXmEIkUOKfsU7MgsM9Zc4DrUvAVWTwNkHLngSKo7dwNS12uo5pxZaDys6O6vbHHkXeC67HYFx93sxg9uKx MzZtLbE5ge d6kbJI